At Least 13 Shot During Weekend in Mayor Brandon Johnson's Chicago

-At least 13 people were shot, one of them fatally, during the weekend in Mayor Brandon Johnson’s (D) Chicago.
+At least 13 people were shot, three of them fatally, during the weekend across Mayor Brandon Johnson’s (D) Chicago.

-CBS News reported that the fatal shooting occurred around 12:10 p.m.
-Sunday “in the 13100 block of South Corliss Avenue.”
-Three teens inside a house were shot by an “unknown offender,” leaving an 18-year-old in good condition, a 17-year-old in critical condition, and a 16-year-old deceased.
+CBS News reported the weekend’s first fatal shooting occurred Sunday around 3:15 a.m. “in the 8500 block of South Parnell Avenue.”
+A 57-year-old man was shot in the chest by a 60-year-old woman and died after being transported to a hospital.

+Three hours later, “in the 10600 block of South Walden Parkway,” an argument became physical and a 20-year-old man ended up being shot numerous times.
+He was taken to a hospital, where he died.

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio, a member of Gun Owners of America, a Pulsar Night Vision pro-staffer, and the director of global marketing for Lone Star Hunts.
 He was a Visiting Fellow at the Russell Kirk Center for Cultural Renewal in 2010 and has a Ph.D. in Military History.
 Follow him on Instagram: @awr_hawkins.
 You can sign up to get Down Range at breitbart.com/downrange.
 Reach him directly: awrhawkins@breitbart.com.